Bending Basics for Sheet Metal Fabrication

 Rotary Bending

-This method uses rotating dies or rollers to bend the metal.
-This eliminates direct, forceful contact between the tool and the metal.
+This method uses rotating dies or rollers to bend the metal, eliminating direct, forceful contact between the tool and the metal.
 It’s useful for projects requiring consistent, repeated patterns or long, sweeping bends.
-Rotary bending is less suitable for very tight bends and might require more setup time for specialized bends.
+Rotary bending is less suitable for very tight bends and might need more setup time for specialized bends.

 Air bending